netgen/TagsBundle/README.md

 This repository represents eZ Publish 5 rewrite of the original eZ Publish 4 extension located at [http://github.com/ezsystems/eztags](/ezsystems/eztags).

-The bundle is in extreme alpha state currently and there are lots of things missing.
+The bundle is currently in alpha state and stability is not guaranteed.

 Implemented for now
 -------------------

-* Read only `eztags` field type
+* `eztags` field type
-* Tags service and legacy SPI handler with only couple of methods implemented
+* Tags service and legacy SPI handler
-* SignalSlot Tags service with only couple of signals implemented
+* SignalSlot Tags service

 License and installation instructions
 -------------------------------------